oyxong123/YxWn_Gallery/README.md

 # YxWn-Gallery
-YxWn-Gallery is a
+YxWn-Gallery is a minimalist desktop application for easily viewing and displaying media collection with an element of surprise..
+Its design and functionalities are similar to digital photo frames, but omits all the bloat features and UI elements that I deemed unecessary in third party software and hardware offerings.

+It can be set as the desktop wallpaper of the computer.

-It is an app built for me and my close friend to reminiscence our dear memories easily, as can be shown from the components that exist in the app.
+It is an app built for me and my very close friend to reminiscence our dear memories with ease, as can be seen from many elements in the application.
+I personally use the app every day as part of my daily routine to revisit the pictures, videos, and screenshots that I have taken on the same day in previous years.
+Moreover, it runs on my laptop 24/7 and shows me the pictures, videos, and screenshots that I have taken and stored in my laptop recently.

 ## Installation
 ### Method 1: Build from Source